trochwerger/OOP-Workshops-2/WS01/readme.md

-This module also defines a class named `Event` in the namespace `sdds` that stores some information about an event:
+This module also defines a class named `Event` in the namespace `seneca` that stores some information about an event:

 - a C-style null-terminated string of up to 128 characters *including the null byte terminator* representing the description of the event.